scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 # Chapter 1: Leadership

+Following our chat in the kitchen, I have leadership coaching sessions with Georg in 2017.
+The first thing I wanted to figure out was what good leadership look like in 2019.
+I wanted a handle on general leadership before getting stuck-in to product leadership.

-Georg and I had leadership coaching sessions together throughout 2017 that helped me to reflect on what I was learning about leadership.
-First thing-up was to figure out what general leadership means whilst working with agility.
-Georg's first recommended reading was [Management 3.0](https://jurgenappelo.com/management-30/) by Jurgen Appelo.
-This book helped consolidate on the type of leader I wanted to be, and the types of leaders I didn't want to be.
+Georg's recommended I read [Management 3.0](https://jurgenappelo.com/management-30/)  by Jurgen Appelo.
+This book helped me define the type of leader I  want to be.
+It also helped me define the kind of leadership I want to avoid.
 It comes  highly recommended.
-The short version is that **modern leaders need the ability to do the right thing and do the thing right in the midst of complexity** ('management 3.0') whilst avoiding hierarchical leadership ('management 1.0'), and meme leadership ('managment 2.0').
+The short version is that modern leaders need the ability to do the right thing and do the thing right in the midst of complexity.
+They need to avoid hierarchical leadership  and meme leadership.

+Let's explore this further.

 ### Leadership 1.0: Old hierarchies